 Permission to Use Material from this Manual

 This manual is available for free use by students, faculty, and other interested parties, and the intention is to make this material as widely available as possible.
-For those interested in obtaining permission to use any material herein, the rules are spelled out by the creative commons license, available by clicking.
+For those interested in obtaining permission to use any material herein, the rules are spelled out by the creative commons license.